raishalam11/Excel-Sales-Analytics/README.md

 This project demonstrates how data analytics can transform raw sales and financial data into actionable business insights.

-Using Microsoft Excel’s advanced analytics tools, I developed a comprehensive reporting solution for AtliQ Hardware, enabling stakeholders to monitor sales performance, market trends, and financial outcomes.
+Using Microsoft Excel’s advanced analytics tools, I developed a comprehensive reporting solution for AtliQ Hardware, enabling stakeholders to monitor sales performance, market trends and financial outcomes.

 The project applies data cleaning, modeling, analysis, and reporting techniques to build interactive business reports that support data-driven decision-making.